IBM-Blockchain-Archive/marbles/README.md

 - [ ] sdk, check inputs on load if they  dne, error
 - [ ] poll after chain deploy for cc up in peer
 - [ ] add block event to sdk
+- [ ] key name and value should come back in read(), not just value

 ###ChainCode Notes: